 - Identify the documentation required to book both a consumer and small business loan

 - Communicate the credit decision (including declines and counteroffers) and effectively cross-sell other appropriate products and services

-The FTG approach is to customize all materials and case studies to reflect the lending environment actually experienced by the participant.
-Classroom lecture and discussion is supplemented by group exercise and role-play to keep the course both fast paced and interesting.
+The Eensight approach is to customize all materials and case studies to reflect the lending environment actually experienced by the participant.
+Classroom lecture and discussion is supplemented by group exercises and role-play to keep the course both fast paced and interesting.

 Who Should Attend?